newatoms/beta/projects/pub-time/post.md

 Aside from the drinking, having the opportunity to do this was arguably the most valuable thing we took away from our FNAC.

 This understanding accompanied us back to Amsterdam and permeated our work-related conversations.
-Not only did it increased personal investment in our colleagues, it also enabled us to look at the world with a less clouded vision.
+Not only did it increase personal investment in our colleagues, it also enabled us to look at the world with a less clouded vision.
 It made us realise even more, that first you must understand what others are saying before you can respond.

 Image: [Beer pouring robot](http://walyou.com/beer-pouring-robot/) by [Squacco](https://www.flickr.com/photos/squeakywheel)